ShahMinulAmin/simple-banking/README.md

   `$ mvn clean test`
   * To run end to end test, execute the following command:
   `$ mvn clean compile compiler:testCompile failsafe:integration-test`

+### Using the REST API
+The REST APIs can be tested using popular REST client like Postman.
+Another way to test the REST APIs is to use *curl* command.
+Here are some sample requests and responses.

+  * Sending money between accounts
+    * HTTP POST URI: `/api/v1/transactions/transfer`
+    * Request body:
+     ```
+     {
+         "fromAccNumber":"121-123-323",
+         "toAccNumber":"121-123-876",
+         "amount":1000
+     }
+     ```
+     * Response body:
+     ```
+     {
+         "toAccId":2,
+         "id":6,
+         "transactionDate":"2019-06-08T20:46:35.331+0000",
+         "fromAccId":1,
+         "amount":1000,
+         "type":3
+     }
+     ```
+     * HTTP Statuses:
+       * 200: Transfer successful
+       * 404: Account not found
+       * 406: Insufficient balance